GraphCliff: Short-Long Range Gating for Modeling Critical Activity Changes Caused by Subtle Molecular Differences: Introduction

 \section{Introduction}

 Quantitative Structure–Activity Relationship (QSAR) is based on the premise that molecules with similar structures have similar biological activity.
-QSAR modeling plays a crucial role in drug discovery as it reduces the number of compounds that require experimental testing, thereby saving both cost and time.
-In particular, QSAR-guided drug discovery enables virtual screening for hit identification, lead optimization, and ADMET (absorption, distribution, metabolism, excretion, and toxicity) evaluation, thus streamlining the experimental workflow~\citep{cherkasov2014qsar}.
-To support such virtual screening efforts, a wide range of machine learning and deep learning models have recently been developed to directly predict molecular properties and biological activities from molecular structures~\citep{hu2019strategies, wang2022molecular, heid2023chemprop, li2023knowledge, qiao2025self}.
+QSAR modeling plays a crucial role in drug discovery by reducing the number of compounds that require experimental testing, supporting tasks such as virtual screening for hit identification, lead optimization, and ADMET evaluation~\citep{cherkasov2014qsar}.
+To this end, a wide range of machine learning and deep learning models have been developed to predict molecular properties and biological activities directly from molecular structures~\citep{hu2019strategies, wang2022molecular, heid2023chemprop, li2023knowledge, qiao2025self}.

 However, there exists a class of cases that breaks the continuity of the typical structure–activity relationship, known as \textit{activity cliffs}.
 Unlike the conventional assumption that structurally similar molecules exhibit similar activities, activity cliffs describe cases where minor structural differences lead to large and abrupt changes in activity.
 They are formally quantified as the ratio of the activity difference between two compounds to their distance in a given chemical space~\citep{maggiora2006outliers}.
 In practical terms, activity cliffs are defined as pairs or groups of structurally similar compounds that are active against the same target protein but exhibit large potency differences~\citep{stumpfe2019evolving}.
 Although analog groups corresponding to activity cliffs may deviate from general QSAR assumptions, they highlight the importance of local structural changes and provide valuable insight into processes such as hit-to-lead optimization and structural alert development~\citep{stumpfe2012exploring, wedlake2019structural}.